gbraad/fedora-modularity/source/architecture/constructing/back-together.rst

-Having categorised the Fedora rpms into groups and composed those package groups into distinct modules, creating what we have traditionally called a distribution variant can now be done simply by creating a flat yum repository containing all the desired modules for that offering.
+Having categorised the Fedora rpms into groups and composed those package groups into distinct modules, creating what we have traditionally called a distribution variant or edition can now be done simply by creating a flat yum repository containing all the desired modules for that offering.
 In the terminology we are using here, the output repository is simply another output artifact.